-Some of the areas where it is widely grown include Florida, Hawaii, Puerto Rico, Australia, and some parts of the Canary Islands.
+It is widely grown in warm climates, including Florida, Hawaii, Puerto Rico, Australia, and some parts of the Canary Islands.

-It is called the mother of thousands because each of its leaves produces hundreds of offspring though its epiphyllous buds but its scientific name is Kalanchoe diagremontiana.
+It is called the mother of millions plants because each of its leaves produces hundreds of offspring thoughthroughpiphyllous buds, but its scientific name is Kalanchoe diagremontiana.

 The botanical name of the plant is Bryophyllum daigremontianum.